Governor says Alabama ‘working’ to avoid prison lawsuit

 The Justice Department in April issued a scathing report about what it called excessive levels of violence and inmate deaths in Alabama’s prisons for men.
 The report listed a chilling litany of examples of violence and said a critical staff shortage was one of the significant factors behind what it called unconstitutional conditions.

-It also threatened to file a lawsuit against the state unless conditions are improved.
-Ivey said the state is continuing negotiations with the Justice Department on how to address the concerns.
+It also threatened to sue the state unless conditions improve.
+Ivey said Alabama is continuing negotiations with the Justice Department on how to address the concerns.

 “We are working hard to avoid litigation.
 They have clearly stated they do not want to have to pursue that.
 My team is working with their team and we are making progress,” Ivey told reporters Monday.